U-MATH & μ-MATH: Assessing LLMs on university-level math

 Gemini models are consistently most adept at visual reasoning, exhibiting a large U-MATHv margin within all the model groups.

-Comparison of models’ accuracy on our U-MATH benchmark and its subjects.
-Scores for various mathematical categories, including text and visual analysis, are displayed.
-For each subject 2 numbers are provided - text-only (T) and visual (V) problems.
-Asterisk denotes a small number of samples (<15).
-Free-form solutions judged by gpt-4o-2024-08-06.
+Comparison of models’ accuracy scores on our U-MATH benchmark and constituent subject splits.
+For each category (integral and subject-specific scores) two numbers are provided - text-only (T) and visual (V) problems.
+Additionaly, an integral score over all the subjects excluding Algebra and Precalculus is provided under column U-MATH THard.
+Asterisks denote small sample sizes (<15).
+Free-form solutions judged by an ensemble of reasoning models.
 Images are not included in the prompt for text-only models, only the problem statement.
-Bold indicates the best result in each group.
+Bold indicates the best result within each group.

 What makes